fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/getting-started/overview-of-fusioncharts-net-viz.md

 * **Visualization** - The visualization module of FusionCharts.NET allows you to render the chart with functional and cosmetic configurations of the chart after receiving the data from the data engine.

-##  Native ASP.NET wrapper vs FusionCharts.NET vs
+##  Native ASP.NET wrapper vs FusionCharts.NET

 Native ASP.NET wrapper|FusionCharts.NET|
 -|-